 1.3.
-Where a higher education student fulfils the program learning outcomes by completing an approved non-standard enrolment involving courses other than those specified in the program guide, the Dean/Head of School may recommend a non-standard completion to the Deputy Pro Vice-Chancellor, Learning and Teaching (DPVC L&T).
+Where a higher education student fulfils the program learning outcomes by completing an approved non-standard enrolment involving courses other than those specified in the program guide, the Dean/Head of School may recommend a non-standard completion to the Deputy Vice-Chancellor, Learning and Teaching (DVC L&T).

 b) A non-standard program may not be approved where a student has enrolled incorrectly of their own accord.

 1.4.
 A student who is about to complete or who has completed their program in the past may request written confirmation of their completion status.
 The University will respond: